Every couple has an origin story. Ours involves an Oscar party, a walk home and a conversation about bagels at Ess-a-Bagel in NYC.

 As we sat in the small, quirky shop with its stained ceiling tiles and out-of-place chandeliers, we reminisced about the past and how things around us continue to change.
 Change is inevitable in life, but it can be difficult to accept.

 The closure of a bagel shop isn’t the end of the world.
 Ess-a-Bagel will likely reopen in a nearby location.
-There are other great bagel shops like Murray’s and Pick a Bagel where we can easily satisfy our bagel cravings.
+There are other great bagel shops like Murray’s where we can easily satisfy our bagel cravings.

 Yet, still, we can’t help but be melancholy about changes around us that are out of our control.

-Then again, there are lots of positive changes, and we couldn’t be happier as a couple.
-We’ll roll with the changes – plus a half-dozen bagels for the road.
+Then again, there are lots of positive changes and new New York City restaurants for us to explore.
+Plus, we couldn’t be happier as a couple.
+We’ll roll with the changes so long as we can get a half-dozen bagels for the road.